carvel-dev/carvel/site/content/blog/simplifying-package-authoring.md

 ![Simplifying package authoring - pkg init basic details](/images/blog/simplifying-package-authoring-package-details.png)

+* In this question, we need to enter the package name which will be a valid DNS subdomain name.

 ![Simplifying package authoring - pkg init content option](/images/blog/simplifying-package-authoring-package-content-option.png)

+* Here, we need to enter the

 ![Simplifying package authoring - pkg init dynatrace repository details](/images/blog/simplifying-package-authoring-dynatrace-repository-details.png)